|Ford Madox Brown, The Manchester Murals: |

 Even in different countries throughout Europe and the Mediterranean, we find close agreement in the various units of measure.
 Neri's first translator, Christopher Merrett, made an interesting substitution in his 1662 English version of L'Arte Vetraria.
 In chapter 132, Merrett writes "six pints of water" for Neri's "libre sei di acqua," changing pounds into pints.
 At first, it seems odd to be converting weight into volume, but this was perfectly valid.
 At that time in England, the pint was defined as exactly a pound (of wine or beer).
 Sailors were often each allotted a pint a day; the pint was also one-eighth of a cubic foot.
 (A cubic foot was equivalent to a gallon.)
 This system was very convenient for shipping companies who needed to calculate cargo volume and ballast in their trade ships as well as avoid mutiny by running out of beer at sea.
 Later, in 1824 King George IV increased the gallon from eight to ten pounds of water, invalidating Merrett's substitution.

 English glassmakers who wished to use Neri's book as a working document would need to know which system to use.
 Merrett's direct translation added a hurdle that would confuse the unaware.
-In order to approximate Neri's intended composition under the prevailing avoirdupois system, Merrett's "ingenious" British readers would need to decrease by 1/5 quantities specified in pounds, and increase ounces by 1/15.
+In order to approximate Neri's intended composition under the prevailing avoirdupois system, Merrett's "ingenious" (as he called them) British readers would need to decrease by 1/5 quantities specified in pounds, and increase ounces by 1/15.

 This post first appeared on 18 September 2013.